Last updated on .

 Getting to the Miraflores Locks

 The Miraflores Locks are the most easily accessible set of locks and the most tourist-friendly.
 A taxi from Albrook Bus Terminal to the locks is the easiest way to get there, but taxis will often try to charge tourists double the normal rate.
 The visitor center is typically open daily year-round from 8am to 6pm.
-Adult admission is US$17.22 for foreign nationals and nonresidents of Panama (as of July 2023).
+Adult admission is US$17.22 for foreign nationals and nonresidents of Panama (as of July 2024).
+Tickets include the Panama Canal movie at the IMAX theatre.
+Check the official website for more info.

 The Miraflores Locks are a complete experience for visitors.
-There’s an interesting museum, a short 3D film, and of course, the locks.
-A restaurant and café are also on-site.
+There’s an interesting museum, a 45-minute IMAX film, and of course, the locks.
+When I visited, restaurant and café were also on-site but that restaurant has since closed.

 Atlantic & Pacific Co.
 Restaurant at the Miraflores Locks on the Panama Canal